Feedback-limited Accretion: Variable Luminosity from Growing Planets: Discussion

 Besides the effect of the feedback on the gas, which we have modelled here, we can also expect the dust to be affected by the changes in the gas dynamics.
-While dust grains follow Keplerian orbits, gas also feels pressure forces, which makes its orbit slightly non Keplerian.
-If the gas is sub-Keplerian, then the dust grains will lose angular momentum when going through the gas, and drift inwards as a result.
+On top of the gravitational potential, gas also feels pressure forces, which makes its orbit slightly non-Keplerian.
+If the gas is sub-Keplerian, then the dust grains will lose angular momentum due to friction with the gas, and drift inwards as a result.
 In the opposite case, if the gas is super-Keplerian, dust will drift outwards.
-In terms of the pressure, this can be seen as the dust concentrating at the pressure maxima \citep{weidenschilling77, pinilla12}, commonly referred to as \textquotedblleft climbing the pressure gradients".
+In terms of the pressure, this can be seen as the dust concentrating at the pressure maxima \citep{weidenschilling77, pinilla12}.

-The analysis of the gas orbital speed and pressure gradients (Figures \ref{FigFull_ProfilePressAccEff} and \ref{FigFull_ProfileVelAzEff}) let us infer how the dust grains behave.
+The analysis of the gas orbital speed (Fig.~\ref{Fig_Profile_AzimithalVel}) let us infer how the dust grains behave.
 Our simulations show that when the feedback is turned on, the pressure gradient is smoother and the orbital velocity becomes more Keplerian.
 At the inner edge of the gap, where the pressure gradient is negative, dust drift should be inwards, but slower than in the case with a planet without feedback.
-The outer edge is more interesting, since here the gas is super-Keplerian, which would allow for dust particles to drift outwards and concentrate at the local pressure maximum outside the carved gap \citep{rice06}.
-Our results however, show that this concentration should be less efficient, and therefore reduce the expected contrast in observations \citep{fouchet07}.
+The outer edge is more interesting, since here the gas is super-Keplerian, which would allow for dust particles to drift outwards and concentrate at the local pressure maximum outside the carved gap \citep{rice06, fouchet07}.
+Our results however, show that this concentration should be less efficient, and therefore reduce the expected contrast in observations.
+A proper quantification of this effect is out of the scope of this paper, but should be a promising topic for future studies.

-Figure \ref{FigFull_ProfileDustDrift} shows the expected dust drift due to the pressure gradient component $v_{r,\textrm{dust}}= (St^{-1} + St)^{-1} \partial_r P/(\Sigma \Omega)$, for the particles with $St=1$.
-The drift component caused by the gas radial velocity (which is one order of magnitude lower than the pressure gradient component) was omitted in this calculation, because $v_{r,\textrm{gas}}$ depends on the underlaying surface density distribution.
-In particular, our initial conditions for the density profile correspond to positive radial velocities in the gas, which are not typical for this type of study and complicate the interpretation of our results.
-While for $St \geq 1$ particles the gas radial velocity contribution is not as important, for smaller particles it becomes the dominant term, and would require a more appropriate treatment.
-We also neglected the effect of {\it radiative} pressure due to the planet luminosity, which is expected to keep small grains outward of the planet \citep{owen14}.